Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 72. ### Question72
-Which of the following are quality goals in application architecture? (choose best two answers)
+Which of the following are quality goals in Application Architecture? (choose best two answers)

 - [ ] Build.
 - [x] Security.
-- [ ] Design pattern selection.
+- [ ] Design Pattern selection.
 - [x] Scalability.

 _[⬆ Back to Top](#table-of-contents)_